OfficeDev/O365-EDU-Tools/SDSProfileManagementDocs/resources/educationidentitycreationconfiguration.md

 ## educationidentitycreationconfiguration resource type

-Defines the settings on creation of identities.
+Defines the settings on creation of school data profile identities.
 These identities include students and teachers.
 Based on these settings, the users will be created in the directory.

 > **Note:** If you have directory sync turned on to sync between on-premises Active Directory and Azure Active Directory (Azure AD), use the [educationidentitymatchingconfiguration](educationidentitymatchingconfiguration.md) resource instead.